 - Assessing the victim’s psychological state and overall mindset is very crucial before giving them advise.

 There is a third point which I have yet to discuss and is very personal to me for obvious reasons.
 In my opinion, it warrants a separate and independent section which I will include in the second part of this post tomorrow.
 I’m talking about when the abused victim is a male.
 Of course, by giving it a separate post, I am in no way implying or suggesting that the topic of abused females is less important to me.

 But it is my understanding that when a male is abused, the situation can become more complicated simply because society has a stereotyped perception of a male and a female’s “role” among humanity.

 How do you feel about the points made in this post?
 Do you agree with them?
 What else do you think could be added to them?
-Share your thoughts and experiences by commenting below.
+Share your thoughts and experiences by commenting below on our secure servers.